Painting by Keijo Pesonen

 The summer tradition of Art Centre Väinölä is an extensive exhibition of naive art “Naïve Artists in Varkaus”.
 It has received a lot of good reviews from visitors and the exhibit is eagerly awaited.

 Väinölä was originally a log house built for two families by A.Ahlström Oy in 1913 and functioned as housing for company executives until 1983.
-The original name of the building Väinölä has survived with dignity as the function has changed into a Varkaus haven of fine arts.
+The original name of the building Väinölä has survived with dignity as the function has changed into a Varkaus haven of arts.